AlsonAfrica/ShoppingApp/README.md

 ## Local Storage

-The application automatically saves the shopping list to local storage whenever changes are made.
+The application automatically saves the shopping list to Async Local Storage  whenever changes are made.
 The data is loaded when the application starts, ensuring persistence across sessions.

 ## Error Handling